 We recently tried the Café Rouge seasonal set menu at our local Newcastle branch.
-The set menu is a warming selection of dishes made with seasonal vegetables.
 Find out what we thought.

 January is a bleak month.
 The days after Christmas seem to be grey and cold with very little to lift the spirits.
 During these grey days I found an email in my in-box telling me I I was invited to Café Rouge to try their new seasonal menu for four.
 I had noticed they were choosing people to go a little while ago and filled in the form, never expecting to get chosen.